Depending on its location and severity, a pinched nerve may last for a few days, several weeks, or even longer than that.

 - Maintain a good posture.
 This includes standing up tall with your shoulders rolled back, as well as engaging your core muscles to place less stress on your lower back.
 Avoid crossing your legs to help alleviate pressure in your lower limbs.

 - Add strength and flexibility exercises to your workout routine.
 Resistance bands, light hand weights, and yoga stretches can all help strengthen your bones, joints, and muscles.

+A pinched nerve may last for days, weeks or even longer depending on the location.
 In the most severe cases, recurring compression against the nerve may result in permanent damage.

-Talk with your doctor if you experience a pinched nerve that keeps coming back or lasts for longer than several days.
+Speak with your doctor if you experience a pinched nerve that keeps coming back or lasts for longer than several days.